 No, there is no fee waiver available for the 245(i) penalty fee.
-However, 245(i) adjustment applicants who are under 17 years old and unmarried do not have to pay the penalty fee, nor do the spouses or children of those who applied for family unity.
-Spouses or children of family unity legalization beneficiaries must provide a copy of a receipt or approval notice for Form I-817 Application for Family Unity Benefits as proof they do not have to pay the penalty fee.
+However, 245(i) adjustment applicants who are under 17 years old and unmarried do not have to pay the penalty fee, nor do the spouses or children of legalization (amnesty and special agricultural worker) beneficiaries who qualified for family unity status.
+14 Spouses or children who qualified for family unity must provide a copy of a receipt or approval notice for Form I-817 Application for Family Unity Benefits as proof they do not have to pay the penalty fee.